akshayhariyani/Men-s-Hair-Salon-Management-System/README.md

 - 🧴 Inventory tracking (Haircare, Beardcare, Skincare products)
 - 💰 Secure payment processing & transaction tracking

-Developed using **PHP** and **MySQL**, the platform offers a responsive user interface to improve salon workflow and customer experience.
+Built using PHP and MySQL, the system offers a user-friendly interface that improves operational efficiency and customer satisfaction.

 ---